willholland/getting-started-with-custom-formatting/blogs/Getting started with custom view formatting.md

 First, there are several examples of this `"attributes": { "title": "<TEXT>" }` pattern.
 We can use this as a means of commenting about the purpose of the element, since comments aren't allowed in valid JSON and would break our view.
 Again, this isn't required and adds absolutely no value to the view itself.
 It does, however, help keep us (and any future adventurer) oriented as to where we are in our JSON.
 > **NOTE**: Using the title attribute will cause whatever you specify to be displayed as a tooltip when a user hovers over the element.
 You can remove your titles after you done, if that bothers you.
 Otherwise, just be aware that users may see your witty comments.

-Also, in the "Member/Role DIV" childdren, the second child looks a little peculiar.
+Also, in the "Member/Role DIV" children, the second child looks a little peculiar.

 ```
 {